-In the case of a single user, always choosing the more efficient service time is clearly optimal.
-However, this is not the case with multiple users.
-In this case, both optimal individual and social choices depend on the state of the system.
-We provide support to the conjecture that if we constrain the strategy to be a threshold strategy depending on the number of active users (but not the type of service they have received), then the resulting best strategy is close to optimal (but not necessarily optimal).
-We note however an interesting phenomenon - individuals prefer long service when the queue is long, whereas long service is the socially preferred choice when the queue is short.
-We therefore compare the value produced by the system when users follow their self-optimizing strategies given the strategies adopted by others (that is, an equilibrium) and when they follow a strategy that aims to maximize their mean rate of aggregate benefit (social optimization).
+In the case of a single customer, always choosing the more efficient service type is optimal, but this is not the case with multiple customers, whose choices depend on the state of the system.
+We support the conjecture that if we constrain the strategy to be a threshold strategy depending on the number of inactive customers, but not the type of service the active customers receive, then the resulting best strategy is near optimal.
+Therefore, we focus on threshold strategies that depend on the number of inactive customers only.

-Our model resembles an inventory system where large orders may be the result of high fixed ordering (setup) costs.
-In our case, the inactivity time during service and while waiting in the queue serves as an order cost.
-A unique feature of our assumptions is therefore that this ``ordering cost’’ is in fact {\it endogenous} and determined through the strategies of all users.
-Also, we allow users to adopt a strategy that depends on the system state.
-In many cases, the length of activity time increases in a concave way as a function of the service length.
-This means that the marginal time (cost) of charging increases, which can be thought of as a type of increasing marginal unit purchase cost in an inventory model.